 6. Meanwhile, heat up a tempering pan, add 1 tablespoon of oil, urad dal, coriander seeds, pieces of dried red chillies & fry them until urad dal starts to brown.

-7. Let them cool down, grind them along with grated coconut, tamarind into a smooth paste using as little water as possible.
+7. Let them cool down, grind them along with grated coconut, tamarind into a smooth paste using water.

 8. Once the cabbage, potatoes are almost cooked, add in the ground masala.